jeaubin/katacoda-scenarios/robot/step4.md

 ## Comparison

+**Oh No**

+All of sudden, the network is not operating as expected!
+Without any automation, can you figure out what happened without going to the previous step.

+**Yes!**

 Let's use automation to figure out what happened!
+Take a look at the robot testscript. open the `katacoda-scenario/robot/compare_snapshot.robot` in the editor windows and examing it's content.

+The script will:

+* Load Genie Library
+* Connect to our two devices
+* Learn bgp, interface, platform, ospf and the device configuration and save it to file.
+* And compare the new snapshot with the original snapshot!

 `robot --outputdir  /var/www/html/compare_run  /root/katacoda-scenarios/robot/compare_snapshot.robot`{{execute}}

 We can see the robot script has failed.
+Open the log and you can see the configuration was changed which is changing the operation state of our protocol.

 Log can be viewed here: https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/compare_run/log.html

+We can now revert the configuration and rerun our script to make sure we are back in business!